 THE CURTIS CENSUS

-The Curtis Census, a project of the Curtis Legacy Foundation, is an effort to identify and locate all known sets and volumes of The North American Indian.
+The Curtis Census is our program to identify and locate all known sets and volumes of The North American Indian.
 Published by Edward Curtis from 1907 to 1930, The North American Indian was planned to be a limited edition of 500 sets.
 Due to the extremely high cost of the publication and the prolonged publication cycle, it’s thought that no more than 300 complete or partial sets were finally printed.
 This census will determine, as accurately as possible, the actual number of complete or partial sets that were printed and their present locations.

 The census regularly reaches out to libraries, museums, academic institutions, auction houses, book dealers, Curtis scholars, independent researchers, collectors, and others in an attempt to catalog all known complete and partial sets of the publication.
 See our database below for the latest information.